PetarBarakov/CW2_EmbedTech/README.md

 ### Polyphony
 The music synthesizer supports polyphony, in which up to 12 keys can be played together at once.
 The output sound is clipped at the maximum output value.

+### User-friendly Display Interface
+The interface has been designed in a way to show information about keyboard settings and notes being played, through deliberate choice of fonts and symbols for different waveforms.